-Curriculum for schools: The following are evidence based or best practice programs that have been or are currently being utilized in South Dakota schools:
+The following are evidence based or best practice programs that have been, or are currently being, utilized in South Dakota schools:

 Crisis Planning for Schools

 It is important for a school community to have a crisis plan in place, ideally before there is a suicide loss.
-This helps the school and others involved to be aware of the critical roles they play in providing resources and support and to be able to respond in an organized manner following a death by suicide or suicide attempt.
+This helps the school and others involved be aware of the critical roles they play in providing resources and support, as well as be able to respond in an organized manner following a death by suicide or suicide attempt.

 Hazelden’s Lifelines’ “Postvention: Responding to Suicide and Other Traumatic Death”, an evidence-based curriculum for high schools, contains information designed to help schools proactively plan for those tragic times when a suicide does occur in the school community.